vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

-Now to finish our publisher, we can create a default implementation of the `validateText` function so we don't have to implement each time we conform to the `Validator` protocol.
+To finish our publisher, we can create a default implementation of the `validateText` function so we don't have to implement it each time we conform to the `Validator` protocol.

 ```swift
 extension Validator {